dmbarbour/awelon/AboutABC.md

 Effects in ABC are achieved by invoking environment-provided operators: `{foo}` would invoke the environment with token "foo" and the tacit argument.
 This token is unforgeable from within ABC: there are no operators to invoke computed text as a capability.
 Access to effects is typically granted through a block, of a form like `[{foo}]`.

-For open or distributed systems, the token should be cryptographically secure and specific to an environment - e.g. encrypted text, signed text, or secure random GUID - such that access to effects is [securable](http://en.wikipedia.org/wiki/Capability-based_security).
+For open or distributed systems, the token should be cryptographically secure and specific to an environment - e.g. encrypted text, signed text, or secure random GUID - such that access to effects is [securable](http://en.wikipedia.org/wiki/Capability-based_security) in presence of ad-hoc code distribution.

 Environment-provided operators may be first-class.
 For example, `[{obj:SecureRandomGUID}]` might serve as a reference to a specific object in the environment.
 Applying this block would essentially result in passing a message to the object.

-(*Note:* no nesting! tokens may not contain `{` or `}` characters.)
+(*Note:* no nesting!
+These tokens may not contain `{` or `}` characters.)

 ## ABC Behavior Details